Understanding the hardiness zone system

 Plant hardiness isn't determined only on how frigid winter gets.

 Weather also interacts with topography.
-Large bodies of water, for example, help to moderate temperatures.
+Large bodies of water, like the Great Lakes, or the ocean in coastal regions, help moderate temperatures.

-The USDA hardiness zone map includes Canada and is based on minimum winter temperatures.
+The USDA zone map includes Canada and is based on minimum winter temperatures.

 The Canadian map is based on a wider array of meteorological and horticultural information, including observations of what plants grow where, but doesn't include the US.